 You need to realize you bring value everywhere you go.
 If the word power has a negative connotation for you, consider reflecting on the origin of those concerns.

 Once you realize the inherent value you bring to every interaction, it won’t be a loaded term.

-OK, so I have to admit I don’t exactly talk about all of this in the Facebook Live (below) but that doesn’t mean it’s not true.
+OK, so I have to admit I don’t exactly talk about all of this in the Facebook Live (above) but that doesn’t mean it’s not true.

 Cheers, keep being awesome.

 Want to learn more about power?
-Listen to Tandy Pryor and me talk about how to own your power on the podcast:
+Listen to Tandy Pryor and I talk about how to own your power on the podcast: